bimdata/documentation/src/viewer/reference/state.md

 });

 state.hub.on(
-  "ifcs-loaded",
+  "models-loaded",
-  ({ ifcs }) => {
+  ({ models }) => {
     console.log("Do something.");
   },
   {
-    getLastEvent: true, // immediately trigger the callback with the last loaded ifcs if they exists.
+    getLastEvent: true, // immediately trigger the callback with the last loaded models if they exists.
   }
 );
 ```